 The four kinds of transfer

 Telephony vendors use “transfer” to mean at least four different things.
-Here’s the precise vocabulary, what SmartAlex does today, and what’s on the roadmap.| Transfer type | What it means | Do we support it? |
+Here’s the precise vocabulary, what SmartAlex does today, and what’s on the roadmap.Cold (blind) transfer, the default

 When the AI callstransfer_to_pbx with a destination that resolves to a PBX extension, or transfer_call with a PSTN number, a standard SIP REFER is sent on the existing call dialog.